Get motor trade cover the easy way. Click the green button to get quotes now.

 One of the biggest things that affects the price of a motor trade insurance policy is the no claims bonus.
 A lengthy no claims bonus gives insurance providers a big assurance that they’re not going to have to pay out for many claims, if any at all.
 Of course this means in turn that they can offer a significantly lower price for the policy.
 No claims bonuses of 5 years or more can result in a discount of 65% of more.
 When you take this into account it’s easy to see why so many people value their no claims bonus so much.

 Age is another very big factor when it comes to motor trade insurance (or any type of vehicle insurance for that matter).
 Younger drivers under the age of 25 are statistically much more likely to be involved in collisions.
-They’re also considered more reckless overall by insurers, which is why it can be quite tricky for those under the age of 25 to get a policy at an affordable rate.
+They’re also considered more reckless overall by insurers, which is why it can be quite tricky to get motor trade insurance under the age of 25 at an affordable rate.

 Number of claims